ex-jedi/beginner-javascript-tutorials/README.md

 ## Closures

-- Can still access outer variables inside of the outer function scope, inside of our inner even after the createGame() function has been closed over.
+- A function inside a function can still access the variables of the outer function scope  inside of our inner even after the createGame() function has been closed over.
 - Useful for making 'Private variables'.

 `function createGame(gameName) {